luisibanez/open-source-databases-tutorial/source/M/Overview.rst

 .. image:: ../../images/GTMLogo.jpg
    :scale: 200 %

-`GT.M`_ is a hierarchical, schema-free database with high scalability.
+`GT.M`_ is a hierarchical, schema-free, highly scalable database.

-It is commonly used Financial and Healthcare applications.
+It is commonly used in Financial and Healthcare applications.

 It is important to distinguish between: